Corin Dam car park

 Once you’ve had your break head back onto the trail towards Mt Gingera and you come across another outcrop over to the left offering sweeping views down to Corin Dam and the Bimberi Wilderness.
 Walk a bit further to the left and you will clearly view Mt Gingera.
 The trail heads downwards from here before then starting a steady incline until you approach Pryor’s Hut which is located at a low point on the trail.
 The first time you do this walk you may think you have gone off trail but trust the trail as it loops back hard to the left and takes you towards Pryor’s Hut.

 Pryor’s Hut was built, in 1952 by Lindsay Pryor, as a shelter for those working in the Alpine Botanical Gardens annexe part of the Australian National Botanic Gardens.
-There are toilet facilities at this hut and the hut itself provides emergency shelter if you get caught out in the weather.
+There are basic toilet facilities at this hut and the hut itself provides emergency shelter if you get caught out in the weather.
 Spend some time looking at the hut and its surrounds before starting your journey back.

 The return for this walk is the way you came so its a simple matter of doing a U-turn.
 While the upwards incline is a challenge, we passed some hikers on the way down giving their knees a rest from the steep steps.
 We did this walk in September and once we reached the top of the steep climb, we were surrounded by heavy snow.
 It was glorious and surprisingly much warmer than when we were gearing up in the car park.
 The walk on the return leg was challenging as the air temperature warmed and the snow became slushy which resulted in walking being combined with sliding.